Puffins

 Habitat and Nesting

-Puffins in Iceland prefer to nest in colonies on rocky cliffs and steep coastal slopes.
-These locations provide safety from predators and proximity to the ocean, their primary feeding ground.
-Some of the most famous puffin nesting sites in Iceland include the Westman Islands, Dyrhólaey, and Látrabjarg cliffs.
-These areas are renowned for their large puffin populations and stunning natural beauty, making them popular destinations for birdwatching.
+Iceland is a prime location for observing puffins, particularly the Atlantic puffin (Fratercula arctica).
+These birds prefer nesting in colonies on rocky cliffs and steep coastal slopes, which offer protection from predators and easy access to the ocean for feeding.
+Notable nesting sites include the Westman Islands, Dyrhólaey, and Látrabjarg cliffs.
+These areas are celebrated for their large puffin populations and breathtaking landscapes, making them ideal for birdwatching.

 Physical Characteristics